Which is the BEST smartphone for students? [2025 Edition]

 • Check out the full specs, HERE!

-• Meanwhile, watch our Redmi Note 13 Pro+ review video:
+• Also, Check out our Redmi Note 14 Pro+ review:

 The idea of “value for money” pretty much peaks at the NPR 50,000 mark.
 Now above this, we are looking at more of an enthusiast offerings.
-At NPR 60,000, the lines with flagship offerings are blurred even further.
+At the premium midrange segment, the lines with flagship offerings are blurred even further.
 And most students and people won’t find much to complain about with these smartphones.

 Also, the competition is very thin in this price range as not many options are available here.
 From the available ones, the following two options stick out the most.

-We have Vivo V30 5G in here as the second-best option at the NPR 60,000 price point.
+We have Vivo V50 5G in here at the NPR 60,000 price point.
 This phone has a beautiful design with a slim profile and curved edges.
-This is the first phone in our list that packs a Qualcomm processor.
-It has the Snapdragon 7 Gen 3 chipset which is a more recent and one of the best midrange offering right now.
+This phone packs a Qualcomm Snapdragon 7 Gen 3 chipset which is a decent chip, if not the best.
 As such, the performance aspect of this phone has been covered pretty well.

 However, this phone is a camera phone above all else.
 It is one of, if not, the best option out there if you are all about taking photos.
 It can even take photos with special lens flare effects.
-So, cameras are your utmost priority, then you cannot go wrong with the Vivo V30 5G.
+So, cameras are your utmost priority, then you cannot go wrong with the Vivo V50 5G.
+Its 50MP primary and 50MP ultrawide cameras especially have ZEISS coating.

 • Chipset: Qualcomm Snapdragon 7 Gen 3 (4nm mobile platform)